ptchau2003/bastionhost_kops_jenkins/README.md

 #### You need terrform to install bastion host, refer to https://www.terraform.io/downloads.html to download and install to your system
 #### The Bastion Host has roles Full to S3, EC2, IAM, Loadbalancer and Autoscaling to peform kops command

-## Input AWS credentials key to your local machines
+## Input AWS credentials key to your local machines/laptop
 aws configure

 ```